thomasstrenger/create-your-own-adventure/english/code/code.md

 You continue coding.

-one day i got bored with the stuff so i created an algorithm to add some color and randomness.
+One day i got bored with the stuff so i created an algorithm to add some color and randomness.

 Then I decided to change the transparency of the